ImanelSakaan/BestBuy-Project-CST8915/README.md

 cd order-service-L8
 ```

-In the `order-service` directory, create a `Dockerfile` with the following content and copy the appropriate code into it.
+In the `order-service-L8` directory, create a `Dockerfile` with the following content and copy the appropriate code into it.

 **Build the Docker image:**